Vicnature/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group
-101-symbolic_link_permissions changes group owner of _hello to vincent and staff respectively 102-if_only changes owner of the file hello to betty
+101-symbolic_link_permissions changes group owner of _hello to vincent and staff respectively 102-if_only changes owner of the file hello to betty 103-Star_wars plays the StarWars IV episode in the terminal